 - Difficulties with Psychedelic Integration

-- Longitudinal outcomes from a psilocybin training retreat for therapists
+- Longitudinal outcomes from psilocybin retreats

 The candidate’s work will include: